Free Digital Guide to the Museum

 Bus Parking

 Motor coach and bus drop off is located beside the 1846 New Studio building, situated on the south side of our campus.
 We ask that motor coaches avoid parking in our visitor lot that is shared with Temple Israel, as it is inaccessible for buses of that size.
-Motor coach and bus drivers should use the following directions below.
+Motor coach and bus drivers should use the following directions.

 • Turn off of Spring Street onto High Street